KapilBommanchi/ds-and-algo/README.md

 # ds-and-algo
-Learn and Implementing data structure and algorithm using java language
+Learn and Implement data structure and algorithm using java language